3 reasons why Bitcoin just dropped after failing to break $19.5K again By Cointelegraph - Up News Info

 3 reasons why Bitcoin just dropped after failing to break $19.5K again

-Bitcoin spiked to around $19,600 because of the momentum of its relief rally and negative futures market funding rates.
-But, it rejected the same level it broke down from since November due to the selling pressure from whales.
+Bitcoin spiked to around $19,600 from the momentum of its relief rally and negative futures market funding rates.
+But it rejected the same level it broke down from since November due to selling pressure from whales.

 Continue Reading on Coin Telegraph